shikhar19961/Js/01_basics/02_how_code_executes.md

 JavaScript Execution context
-    1. Global execution context
+    1. Global execution context -
     2. Execution context of browser and nodejs is different , and browser global execution context value of this is window

     --------------------------------------------------
     1. Global execution context
     2. Function execution context
-    3. Eval execution context
+    3. Eval execution context - in mongoose

     -----------------------------------------------------